MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaPrivilegedAccessRoleAssignment.md

           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[AdminEligibleSettings <IMicrosoftGraphGovernanceRuleSetting[]>]`: The rule settings that are evaluated when an administrator tries to add an eligible role assignment.
             - `[RuleIdentifier <String>]`: The id of the rule.
 For example, ExpirationRule and MfaRule.
             - `[Setting <String>]`: The settings of the rule.
-The value is a JSON string with a list of pairs in the format of Parameter_Name:Parameter_Value.
+The value is a JSON string with a list of pairs in the format of ParameterName:ParameterValue.
 For example, {'permanentAssignment':false,'maximumGrantPeriodInMinutes':129600}
           - `[AdminMemberSettings <IMicrosoftGraphGovernanceRuleSetting[]>]`: The rule settings that are evaluated when an administrator tries to add a direct member role assignment.
           - `[IsDefault <Boolean?>]`: Read-only.
 Indicate if the roleSetting is a default roleSetting
           - `[LastUpdatedBy <String>]`: Read-only.
 The display name of the administrator who last updated the roleSetting.